LaunchCodeEducation/lchs/src/chapters/local-dev/basic-commands.rst

 How to Do Stuff in the Terminal
 ===============================

-There are many commands you can use in the terminal to move through the filesystem of your computer and projects.

-The list below shows some of the common actions we will take in the terminal:
+There are many commands we can use in the terminal to move through the filesystem of our computers.
+The list below shows some of the common actions programmers take.

+Clicking on a link in the table will lead to a tutorial on how to use that command.

+.. todo:: Add a terminal commands tutorial page.
+Also, add links to it from the commands table.

 .. list-table:: Basic Terminal Commands
    :header-rows: 1